Place of the compulsory internship in the program of studies

 In all cases (separate credits or credits within the project of Master’s degree), the internship must be successfully completed before the last term of studies and the obtention of the degree.

-The table lists the possible internship variants for each of the 20 EPFL Master’s degree programs.
 The student is invited to consult his/her department’s academic regulations and to inquire about the variants and periods of possible internships which are allowed.

 Differences between an internship and a Master’s degree project in a company